 Now, Symone draws from her experience on the national stage to provide perceptive analysis on political and social issues.
 Her lively presentations challenge the conventional wisdom that strong communities are only defined by what we have in common.
 Instead, she outlines the way our differences contribute to effective social movements.

-Symone has been featured on NPR, Fox News, MSNBC, NBC, BET, TV One and currently can be seen on CNN as a Political Commentator.
+Symone has been featured on NPR, Fox News, MSNBC, NBC, BET, TV One and CNN.
 She has been profiled in the Washington Post, the New Yorker, ESSENCE Magazine and ELLE.

 Symone is currently Principal of the 360 Group LLC where she provides strategic communications guidance to organizations, businesses, individuals, campaigns and candidates and helps clients find sound solutions to tough political and social problems.